StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 If you are using some cache system, try to purge the cache or ask your hosting provider to do it.
 Also, try to reload the ATUM pages with CTRL + F5 (Windows) or CMD + R (MacOs) to clear your browser cache.

-= The plugin won’t work < PHP 5.6 =
+= The plugin won't work < PHP 5.6 =

-We are very sorry, but the current version of the plugin needs PHP5.6+.
+We are very sorry, but the current version of the plugin needs PHP 5.6+.
 Our team has tested it on PHP7 that is recommended by WordPress.
 Please, see the link here https://wordpress.org/about/requirements/

-We do not plan any support for older PHP and PHP5.6 is the minimum.
+We do not plan any support for older PHP and version 5.6 is the minimum.

 = How/when can I get the pro version?
 And how much is it? =